 ... relax and get inspired."

 The library's materials support recreational reading, too.
-Recently, we've expanded our Young Adult collection and launched a wide-ranging digital reading collection.
+We have an expansive Young Adult collection and a wide-ranging digital reading collection available to everyone on campus.

 ... work with a study group."

-Students rely on the library as a work-friendly space for gathering.
-Printers and computers make it a great place to prepare class presentations as well.
+Students rely on the library as a work-friendly space for gathering with their classmates.
+Printers and computers make it a great place to prepare class presentations, as well.

 Originating as a single room in the Old Whitney House in 1927, the school library has always been an integral part of the Brooks community.
 Relocated to a wood paneled room in Gardner House in 1930, the school library maintained its status as a center for intellectual pursuits.
 Expanding to fill three additional rooms in 1949, the Brooks library was formally dedicated to the memory of De Forest Van Slyck, Jr., a Brooks graduate who was lost in action during World War II.